microsoft/winget-cli/doc/specs/#190 - Proxy Support.md

 The policies will be similar to those we already have for sources, so that a specific proxy can be required or only a predefined set of proxies can be allowed.

 Proxies will not be used for the configuration features for now.

-If a proxy is configured, it will be used for accessing sources and downloading installers.
-Note that it will not affect the behavior of installers themselves, so an installation may still generate traffic outside of the proxy.
+Proxy settings in winget will not affect the behavior of installers themselves, so an installation may still generate traffic outside of the proxy.

+The proxy will be used to download the installers and access the sources.

+Since the APIs used for Delivery Optimization and MSIX deployment do not provide a way to specify a custom proxy, if a proxy is specified, we will change the use of those APIs to accomodate the proxy.
+For Delivery Optimization, a proxy will force use of WinINet instead.
+For MSIX deployment, the packages will be fully downloaded before deploying; this will require more network traffic than a streaming install of only the required bits.

 ## UI/UX Design